bellinux/pframework/configuration.md

 ### **Remote Debugging (`remoteDebug: true`)**

-- Useful when debugging pages running on devices with limited debugging capabilities (e.g., smartphones).
 - When a page has `remoteDebug: true`, all connected pages without `localDebug: true` will send their logs and errors to this page.
 - This allows centralizing logs and debugging information in a single interface.